AspenWilson/p3-project-budget-planner/README.md

 # Budget Planner CLI

 The Budget Planner CLI is a command-line tool designed to help you manage your monthly budget, track expenses, and monitor your income.
-It allows you to set budget categories, record expenses, and track your financial progress as it relates to your monthly budget.
+It allows you to set budget categories, record expenses, and track your financial progress.

 ## Getting Started